hot22shot/moonlight-web-stream/README.md

 - Compile using [Cargo Cross](https://github.com/cross-rs/cross)

-  After you've got a successful installation of cross just run the command in the [moonlight web](moonlight-web/) directory
+  After you've got a successful installation of cross just run the command in the project root directory
   ```sh
   cross build --release --target YOUR_TARGET
   ```